rotationalio/rotational.io/content/en/blog/2023-05-09-age-of-postsql.md

 > Through a vicious circle of pure reason, skepsis itself becomes dogma. -Johann Georg Hamann

-We're often made to feel that our org's data is a special kind of hot mess.
+We're often made to feel that our organization's data layer is a special kind of hell.
 That our problems could be solved by migrating to a data store that matches our platonic ideal of a relational (it's perfectly normalized) or NoSQL (it's perfected indexed) database.
 But if those ideals aren't serving your organization, it's time to let them go.

 Instead of doubling down on overgeneralized commercial cloud solutions, or internalizing our frustrations with whatever homemade hybrid we've inherited, we should look for tools that will actually help us solve our problem.